 Those who inject Valium without the help of a medical professional are at serious risk of dangerous and life-threatening side effects.

-Valium, the brand name for the sedative drug diazepam (a benzodiazepine), is most commonly used for the treatment of anxiety-related disorders and symptoms of alcohol withdrawal.
-The prescription medication might also be used in the prevention of muscle spasms and seizures.
-When used to treat seizures it will never be used as a long-term solution, seeing as it is both extremely potent and potentially habit-forming.
+Valium, the brand name for the sedative drug diazepam (a benzodiazepine), is most commonly used to treat anxiety-related disorders and symptoms of alcohol withdrawal.
+The prescription medication might also be used to prevent muscle spasms and seizures.
+When used to treat seizures, it will never be used as a long-term solution, as it is both extremely potent and potentially habit-forming.
 It will be suggested that the medication is taken at the onset of a serious seizure (such as grand mal).
-Most individuals who are prescribed this specific drug will only be prescribed it short-term, seeing as most cannot take it safely for an extended period.
+Most individuals are prescribed this specific drug for the short term, seeing as most cannot take it safely for an extended period.

 Why Inject Valium?

-Those who inject prescription medications that are meant to be taken orally generally do so because they want to feel the effects more quickly.
+Those who inject prescription medications to be taken orally generally do so because they want to feel the effects more quickly.
 Once an addiction – any addiction – progresses, certain symptoms will develop.
-One of the more common symptoms is tolerance, meaning that more of the drug will be needed for the same effect to be produced.
-Those who are struggling with a Valium addiction might begin taking two oral tablets rather than one, for example, and eventually progress to three, and then four.
+One of the more common symptoms is tolerance, meaning more drugs will be needed for the same effect to be produced.
+Those struggling with a Valium addiction might begin taking two oral tablets rather than one, for example, and eventually progress to three and then four.

 Valium Addiction Treatment